paulmedeiros92/Santa-Bot/README.md

   * Karma Tracking along with Naughty, Nice, and Ninja roles
   * Private role specific channels
   * Custom emoji for each role

+Roles:
+  * Bot role needs to be above the naughty nice and ninja roles to be able to manipulate them